 If you’ve never done any research on the origins of pink lemonade, you probably shouldn’t.

-Apparently dirty wash water and red hot cinnamon candies may have caused the festive colour, though you won’t find any of that around here!
+Apparently a tub of dirty water and red cinnamon candies may have caused the festive colour, though you won’t find any of that around here!
 Fresh and fruity and delicious is what we’re going for.

-You can serve it with regular water or sparkling water, add in other fruit flavours (feel free to get a little crazy here!
+Feel free to get a little crazy here!
 Strawberry Kiwi?
-Blueberry?), or mix it up with half iced tea for a fun twist.
+Blueberry? — or mix it up with half iced tea for a fun twist.

-It’s perfect for making ahead and storing in the refrigerator (you can even freeze it and nothing will change!), so whip up a big batch for that summer cookout or barbecue and save yourself some to sip on later 😉
+It’s the perfect drink for making ahead and storing a batch of lemonade in the refrigerator (you can even freeze it and nothing will change!), so whip up a big batch for that summer cookout or barbecue and save yourself some to sip on later 😉

 Tips and Tricks for Making this Homemade Pink Lemonade:

-- Pick the best lemons — they’re the star here so make sure you get lemons that are firm but not hard, slightly heavy, with bright yellow skin and no wrinkling.
+- Pick the best lemons — they’re the star in this pink drink so make sure you get lemons that are firm but not hard, slightly heavy, with bright yellow skin and no wrinkling.
 It’s important that they give a little when you squeeze them, because those will give you more juice, which is what we need here!

 - Got leftovers?
 Pour it into an ice cube tray to flavour iced tea down the road, or pour it into popsicle mold for a refreshing treat down the road!